gnebehay/parser/README.md

 However, there is one more catch.
 The grammar we came up with is now non-ambiguous, but still it cannot be parsed by an LL(1) parser, because multiple rules start with the same non-terminal and the parser would need to look ahead more than one token to figure out which rule to apply.
 Indeed, for the example above you have to look ahead more than one rule to figure out the derivation yourself.
+As the `1` in `LL(1)` indicates, LL(1)-parsers only look ahead one symbol.
-One can make the grammar LL(1)-parser-friendly by rewriting all the left recursions in the grammar rules as right recursions.
+Luckily, one can make the grammar LL(1)-parser-friendly by rewriting all the left recursions in the grammar rules as right recursions.

 ```
 (0)  S     -> Exp $